BACK

 Population Changes and Demographics

 A changing population can also have implications for the housing market.
-According to the U.S. Bureau of Labor Statistics, the unemployment rate in Illinois is one of the highest in the country at 4.8%.
+According to the U.S. Bureau of Labor Statistics, the unemployment rate in Illinois is one of the highest in the country at 4.4% as we head into 2026.
 This relatively high number could help to explain to some of the difficulties in the housing market such as the median DOM.

 Likelihood of Illinois Housing Market Crash

-Though there is some contention, experts insist that a housing market crash in Illinois is unlikely for 2024, thanks largely to the rapid growth of Chicago in 2023 and the relative affordability of the cost of living in certain areas in the state.
+Though there is some contention, experts insist that a housing market crash in Illinois is unlikely for 2026, thanks largely to the rapid growth of Chicago in recent years and the relative affordability of the cost of living in certain areas in the state.
 The increasingly stabilized mortgage rates in the state continue to stay over 6%, but the market seems poised to continue favoring the buyer.

 Forecast for the U.S. Housing Market